grinnell-cs/csc151-dh/_labs/recursion-basics.md

   In this laboratory, you will explore the basics of recursion over lists by reading and interpreting some recursive procedures.
 todo: |
-  For the in-person lab, most groups barely make it through problem 2.
+  For the in-person lab, most groups barely make it through problem 2 in fifty minutes.
 How do we make the lab shorter?
-Maybe give them one trace and ask them to do the other.
+The traces are helpful.
 ---

 In this lab, we'll gain some intuition about the *mechanics* of recursion by practicing reading and interpreting recursive code using our mental model of computation.